Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/marker.rst

 Plain
 =====

-The feft bottom corner of the plane does have X/Y axis (X is red, Y is green) to help distinguishing orientation of the plane in space.
+The left bottom corner of the plane does have X/Y axis (X is red, Y is green) to help distinguishing orientation of the plane in space.

 It is likely that corner of the plane object need to be manually adjusted.